wadevenz/FEB24-T1A1-Workbook/T1_workbook.md

 **Description**
 As my journey in software development is new and extremely brief, I have very minimal experiences to reflect upon.
 However having recently completed a Portfolio website, I have fresh insight into a specific project.
 The project was to create a simple Portfolio website to present myself in a professional manner, giving a target audience a brief insight into my personality and professional aspirations.

 Eager to get started, I began wireframing the site in Figma without carefully thinking about what I was trying to achieve, the content that I wanted to present, or the best functionality to complement each page.
 Once I'd hastily mocked up a nice looking site, I started building.
-It was only at this point that I realised that I hadn't spent enough time thinking things through and now I would need to start over.
+It was only at this point that I realised that I hadn't spent enough time thinking things through and would need to backtrack.
 I'm going to use the ERA Reflective cycle to reflect on this situation in more detail.

 **Experience**
 This situation happened a couple of weeks into my first ever software project.
 Overall, building the site was a really positive experience, but I really learned a lot in this particular part of the project.

-Because I'd never built a portfolio website before, I had researched other professional portfolios in order to gain insight into what I thought would look good and serve me well once I graduated from Coder Academy.
+Because I'd never built a portfolio website before (or any website for that matter), I had researched other professional portfolios in order to gain insight into what I thought would look good and serve me well once I graduated from Coder Academy.
 This process also helped me to determine what I didn't like.
 However, it also resulted in a Frankenstein planning process, where I simply gained inspiration from others, rather than properly thinking through what would truly work for me.

-Unfortunately it wasn't until I was deep into the development part of the process where I realised that this approach wasn't the best, and that I would need to backtrack in order to build the best site for my future career.
+Unfortunately it wasn't until I was deep into the development part of the process where I realised that this approach wasn't the best, and that I would need to retrace some steps in order to build the best site for my future career.

 **Reflection**
 In the initial stages I felt very eager to get started with code.
 Most likely due to anxiety over time limitations and the sense of scale I had created in my mind over the project.
 I admit I had felt overwhelmed and therefore did not spend enough time in the planning phases.
 I believe I underestimated the function of processes such as sitemaps and wireframes and there role in a completed website.

 Once I reached the point where I had to start again, I felt deflated.
 I had built a number of 'complex' functionalities (well at least for beginner me), including a blog post carousel and a burger menu for mobile, and I realised they weren't the best solutions for my site.
 Incomplete planning and changes to the design also caused me to feel a lot of indecision and confusion in later parts of the project.
+Part of the indecison also came from me wanting to ascertain as much skill and knowledge, but also create a realistic and quality product within my relatively small skillset.

 Once I decided to stop coding, and take some time to plan, I started to feel a lot more clarity about the project.
-I replaced the 'rubber duck' with my wife who helped me to understand my priorities and then create a solution that worked towards these goals.
+I replaced the 'rubber duck' with my wife who helped me to understand my priorities and then created a solution that worked towards these goals.

 **Action**
 It's well known that good planning prevents poor outcomes, and this has certainly been the case for me!